-(Form of Obligation) No. R \$ Full F Faith and Credit Obligation, Series 2012 Evidencin g a Proportionate Interest of the Owner Hereof in Financing Payme ents to be Made Under a Financing Agreement Between Cla ckamas County, Oregon, as Borrower
+(Form of Obligation)

+No. R \$

+Full Faith and Credit Obligation, Series 2012

+Evidencing a Proportionate Interest of the Owner Hereof

+in Financing Payments to be Made Under a Financing Agreement Between

+Clackamas County, Oregon, as Borrower

+and

 The Bank of New York Mellon Trust Company, N.A., as Escrow Agent

-Dated Date: September 6, 2012
+Dated Date: , 2012

-Interest Rate Per Annum:%
+Interest Rate Per A .nnum:%

-Maturity Date: June 1,
+Maturity Date:

-CUSIP Number: 178890
+CUSIP Number:

-Registered Owner:Cede & Co
+Registered Owner: Cede & Co

-Principal Amount: Dollars
+Dollars

-This is to certify that the Registered Owner named above (the "Owner") of this Obligation is the owner of a proportionate and undivided interest in and right to receive a portion of the principal component of the Financing Payment due on the Maturity Date named above under and as defined in the Financing Agreement dated as of September 6, 2012, relating to this Obligation (the "Financing Agreement") by and between The Bank of New York Mellon Trust Company, N.A. (the "Escrow Agent") and Clackamas County, Oregon (the "County").
-Interest on this Obligation is payable on June 1 and December 1 of each year until maturity, commencing December 1, 2012, at the Interest Rate Per Annum set forth above.
+Financing Payment due on the Maturity Date named above under and as defined in the Financing Agreement dated , 2012, relating to this Obligation (the "Financing Agreement") by and between The Bank of New York Mellon Trust Company, N.A. (the "Escrow Agent") and Clackamas County, Oregon (the "County").
+Interest on this Obligation is payable on January 1 and July 1 of each year until maturity, commencing January 1, 2013, at the Interest Rate Per Annum set forth above.
 Payment of principal and interest shall be made to the Owner hereof as the Owner's name appears on the registration books of the County maintained by the Escrow Agent, as of the close of business on the fifteenth day of the calendar month immediately preceding the applicable payment date.
 For so long as this Obligation is subject to a book-entry-only system, principal and interest payments shall be paid to the nominee of the securities depository for this Obligation.
-On the date of issuance of this Obligation, the securities depository for this Obligation is The Depository Trust Company, New York, New York, and Cede & Co.
-"Cede & Co."
+On the date of issuance of this Obligation, the securities depository for this Obligation is The Depository Trust Company, New York, New York, and Cede & Co. is the nominee of The Depository Trust Company.
+Such payment shall be made payable to the order of "Cede & Co."

-This Obligation is one of the Full Faith and Credit Refunding Obligations, Series 2012 (the "Obligations"), executed and delivered by the Escrow Agent pursuant to an Escrow Agreement dated as of September 6, 2012, (the "Escrow Agreement") by and between the Escrow Agent and the County.
+This Obligation is one of the Full Faith and Credit Obligations, Series 2012 (the "Obligations"). executed and delivered by the Escrow Agent pursuant to an Escrow Agreement dated as of , 2012 (the "Escrow Agreement") by and between the Escrow Agent and the County.
 The Financing Agreement and the Escrow Agreement (copies of which are on file with the Escrow Agent) state the terms on which the Obligations are delivered, and the rights thereunder of the Owners of the Obligations, the rights, duties and immunities of the Escrow Agent and the rights and obligations of the County under the Financing Agreement.
 The provisions of the Escrow Agreement and the Financing Agreement are incorporated into this Obligation by reference.
 Capitalized terms used in this Obligation have the meanings defined for such terms in the Escrow Agreement and the Financing Agreement.